LAB NOTES & SAFETY NOTICE

 The oil percentage is so low it could be considered an oil-free cream.

 The consistency of the cream is rather fluid: I always have the feeling that thick creams are more suitable for dry skins (at least this is the feeling I get: if a cream is thick, I unconsciously associate it with the idea of a “too rich” cream for an oily skin), while fluid lotions give me better the idea of something light.
-So this is all up to you (if you want a thick cream you can rise the cetyl alcohol up to 1.5%… but since this is like a wax on our skin, I don’t recommend it :D).
+So this is all up to you (for a more thick cream, cethyl alcohol and be risen up to 1.5%… but since this is like a wax on our skin, I don’t recommend it :D).

 HAVE A GREAT DAY! 😀